sftpplus/sftpplus-docs/src/doc_source/guides/event-handlers.rst

 ..  image:: /_static/gallery/gallery-pastactivity.png

-Note that the embedded database, used by default by the Local Manager, is not suitable for high volume installations.
+Note that the embedded database, used by default by the Web Manager, is not suitable for high volume installations.

 In the case in which your installation generates thousand of entries each day,